Leptospirosis

 Myocarditis manifests with arrhythmia; abnormal T waves are present in as many as 80% of cases.

 Pulmonary involvement may be the leading manifestation of severe leptospirosis and cause of death.
 There is no direct correlation between the severity of jaundice and pulmonary involvement.
 Clinical manifestations vary from cough, dyspnea, and hemoptysis (of varying severity) to acute respiratory distress syndrome (ARDS).
 Severe pulmonary hemorrhagic syndrome (SPHS) may occur in both Weil disease and in leptospirosis without jaundice.
 Findings in most patients include blood collecting within the alveoli, although this is not necessarily accompanied by hemoptysis or overt hemorrhage; SPHS should be suspected in every patient with leptospirosis and breathing disorders.
 Pleural effusion may also be present.
-Respiratory failure is associated with high risk of death.
+Respiratory failure is associated with a high risk of death.

 Other organ-specific manifestations: Pancreatitis, massive skeletal muscle injury (rhabdomyolysis), reactive arthritis, hemolytic anemia, anterior uveitis and retinitis (conjunctival suffusion is a particularly frequent sign).